-U.S. economy slows marginally in the third quarter
+Consumers prop up U.S. economy as business spending retrenches

 Business accumulated inventory at $69.0 billion pace in the last quarter after building stocks at a $69.4 billion rate in the April-June period.
 Inventories trimmed GDP growth by only 0.05 percentage point in the third quarter compared to 0.91 percentage point in the second quarter.

 Government spending cooled after rising at its fastest pace in 10 years in the second quarter.
-Spending on homebuilding rebounded at a 5.1% rate after contracting for six straight quarters.
+Spending on homebuilding rebounded at a 5.1% rate after contracting for six straight quarters, which was the longest such stretch since the Great Recession.

 Reporting by Lucia Mutikani; Editing by Andrea Ricci